Justin01Wu/others/aws/aws.md

 ### The AWS ELB allows mapping a custom domain name with ELB.
 The user can map ELB with DNS in two ways:
 - By creating CNAME with the existing domain name service provider
 - OR by creating a record with Route 53

+### Sticky sessions
+The key to managing sticky sessions is to determine how long your load balancer should consistently route the user's request to the same instance.
+If your application has its own session cookie, then you can configure Elastic Load Balancing so that the session cookie follows the duration specified by the application's session cookie.
+If your application does not have its own session cookie, then you can configure Elastic Load Balancing to create a session cookie by specifying your own stickiness duration.

 ### AutoScaling
 AutoScaling attempts to distribute instances evenly between the Availability Zones that are enabled for the user's AutoScaling group.